top of page

 Twenty-two paintings, oil on canvas, 192 x 82 cm each

-I laughed at the humorous yet derisive interpretation of the abstract-geometric image being a 'sleeping man with large sombrero' (two concentric circles: a small circle within a much larger).
+An image of two concentric circles: a small circle within a much larger.
+I laughed at the imaginative and humorous interpretation of the abstract-geometric image being a 'sleeping man with large sombrero'.
 The friction between the abstract and the representational, the self-referential and the symbolic-narrative called for closer inspection.

 The symbols and allegories of the Tarot present a curious and compelling mix of the popular and the obscure.